They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.

 - Finding more options to move forward

-- Choosing the option that is best for us, even when the situation is unclear and the outcome uncertain
+- Choosing our best way forward, even when the situation around us is unclear and the outcome uncertain

-- Using our purpose and values to maintain our direction, inspire us to do more, and adapt faster to a changing world
+- Using our purpose and values to help us adapt faster to a changing world and yet also that maintain our direction and inspire us to do more

 - Describing our chosen way forward in a way that inspires us, and the people around us, to long to make it happen

-- Growing and building that enthusiasm and inspiration as we move forward
+- Maintaining and building our inspiration as we move forward

-If you haven’t read the book, this will give you a sense of what it is about, including many (but not all) of the more than 30 tools it contains.
+If you haven’t read the book, this will give you a sense of what it is about, including many (but not all) of the more than 30 tools and techniques it contains.

-And if you have read the book, these posts will act as daily reminders that help to support and maintain your practice, to develop and deepen your abilities.
+If you have read the book, these posts will act as daily reminders that help you to support and maintain your practice, to develop and deepen your abilities.

-Do you want to learn to use this time of change to get clearer about who you are, what matters most to you, and become more able to achieve that?
+Would you like to learn to use this time of change to get clearer about who you are, what matters most to you, and become more able to achieve that?
 Have you signed up to receive the daily posts?

 You can sign up to daily posts here.